CompuTec/computec-docs/processforce_versioned_docs/version-2.0/user-guide/item-details/overview.md

 When creating a batch record, the expiry date is auto-calculated based on the shelf life interval.

 Batch Queue Type and Default Batch / Quality Control Status for SAP / ProcessForce Receipt Documents options are available to set in the Batches tab in the Item Details form.
-Default batch and quality control status can be set for SAP Business One and ProcessForce receipt documents.
+Default batch and quality control status can be set for SAP Business One and CompuTec ProcessForce receipt documents.

 The Inspection date is also auto-calculated for the batch and is displayed within the Batch Master Data form (see below).